How to become a maternity support worker

 - applying directly

-You could do a college course to get into this job.
-Relevant subjects include:
+You could do a college course to become a maternity support worker.

-- Level 2 Certificate in Work Preparation for Health and Social Care
+- Level 2 Certificate in Child Development and Care

 - Level 2 Diploma in Health and Social Care